-The following unaudited pro forma combined financial statements consist of an Unaudited Pro Forma Combined Statement of Earnings for the year ended December 31, 2024 and an Unaudited Pro Forma Combined Balance Sheet as of December 31, 2024.
-These unaudited pro forma combined statements were derived from the Company's historical audited Combined Financial Statements included elsewhere in this information statement.
+The following unaudited pro forma combined financial statements consist of an Unaudited Pro Forma Combined Statement of Earnings for the three-month period ended March 28, 2025 and the year ended December 31, 2024 and an Unaudited Pro Forma Combined Balance Sheet as of March 28, 2025.
+These unaudited pro forma combined financial statements were derived from the Company's historical audited Combined Financial Statements and unaudited Combined Condensed Financial Statements included elsewhere in this information statement.
 The pro forma adjustments give effect to the transactions described below.
-The Unaudited Pro Forma Combined Statement of Earnings for the year ended December 31, 2024 gives effect to the transactions described below as if they had occurred on January 1, 2024, the first day of fiscal 2024.
-The Unaudited Pro Forma Combined Balance Sheet gives effect to the transactions described below as if they had occurred on January 1, 2024, the first day of fiscal 2024.
-The Unaudited Pro Forma Combined Balance Sheet gives effect to the transactions described below as if they had occurred on December 31, 2024, our latest balance sheet date.
+The Unaudited Pro Forma Combined Statement of Earnings for the three-month period ended March 28, 2025 and the year ended December 31, 2024 gives effect to the transactions described below as if they had occurred on January 1, 2024, the first day of fiscal 2024.
+The Unaudited Pro Forma Combined Balance Sheet gives effect to the transactions described below as if they had occurred on March 28, 2025, our latest balance sheet date.
 References to the "Company" or "Ralliant" in this section and in the following unaudited pro forma combined financial statements and our combined financial statements included in this information statement shall mean Fortive's Precision Technologies segment.